henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 category: clojure
 ---

-There are choices as to how you access Javascript objects from Clojurescript.
+There are choices as to how you access a Javascript object's methods and properties from Clojurescript.

 Starting with an appeal to authority: